jimcavoy/ConfLabelReader/README.md

 [libmp2t library](https://github.com/jimcavoy/mp2tp).

 * __exi2xml__: A library to transcode EXI encoded labels to XML.
-The library is generic, and decode EXI labels based on different XML schemas.
+The library is generic, and can decode EXI labels based on different XML schemas.
 The library has an external dependency on [EXIP library](https://github.com/rwl/exip).

 * __ConfLabelReader__: A test application that reads MPEG-2 transport stream, and